Aisam-ul-Haq Qureshi: 1999: Challenger Tour debut

-2000
+2000: Top 250 debut in doubles

 In January, he took Pakistan to a 3–2 victory against Hong Kong Asia/Oceania Group II quarter-final.
 Aisam then began to compete in more on the Challenger circuit, reaching the semi-finals at the Indian Oil Servo Cup in Calcutta in February, defeated by Tuomas Ketola.
-At the Davis Cup Group II semi-final Pakistan were beaten by Chinese Taipei 3–2, with Aisam winning two of his three rubbers.
+At the Davis Cup Group II semi-final Pakistan was beaten by Chinese Taipei 3–2, with Aisam winning two of his three rubbers.
 In May, paired with Dmitri Tomashevich, he reached the semis of the Samarkand Challenger in Samarkand, Uzbekistan.
 At The LTA Manchester Challenger, in Manchester, UK, Aisam made it to the semi-finals with partner Jamie Delgado.

-In July, he took part at the Ted Open, at Istanbul, Turkey, where he made it to the quarter-finals, but was beaten by Oleg Ogorodov 4–6, 7–5, 6–3.
+In July, he took part in the Ted Open, in Istanbul, Turkey, where he made it to the quarter-finals, but was beaten by Oleg Ogorodov 4–6, 7–5, 6–3.
 Returning to the UK, he played at the LTA Men's Challenger in Wrexham, where he, along with Italian Daniele Bracciali, won in the final 6–4, 6–2.
 With that Aisam also won his first Challenger doubles title.

 He won a futures doubles title in France with Israeli Noam Behr.
 Together, they participated at the Bukhara Challenger, in Bukhara, Uzbekistan, where they reached the final.
 Aisam won a futures single title in Vietnam, beating Jaroslav Levinský 3–6, 6–2, 6–3, and at the same tournament won a doubles title with Ashley Fisher.
 Aisam ended the year winning at the Neride Prague Indoor in Prague, Czech Republic where he partnered Kristian Pless.

 He finished the year 2000 ranked 261st in singles and 211th in doubles.